elchead/blog/content/posts/2022/index.en.md

 ---

 {{< callout text= "TLDR, the short version is at the end :) " >}}
+i
 I hope you had a good start in the new year!
-I'm late in the game, but I want to share my yearly goals for this year with you.
+I'm late in the game, but I want to share my goals for this year with you.

 <!--more-->